Samuel-Risner/Wordle-Clone/README.md

  In either case you want to make sure that your firewall allows hosting on your IPv4 address.
 # More setup
  ## Server key
-  Create the directory *secrets*.
-Create the file *secret.json* in the directory.
+  Create the file *secret.json* in the current directory.

   Write the following code to the file:
   ```json